zukunft/zukunft.com/docs/code_functions_all.md

             be related in /phrase/phrase_list.php
     \-- child_names - section for function child_names not yet defined that it should be related in /phrase/phrase_list. php
+    \-- child_phrases - section for function child_phrases not yet defined that it should be related in /phrase/phrase_l ist.php
     \-- column_names - section for function column_names not yet defined that it should be related in /phrase/phrase_lis t.php
     \-- column_phrase - section for function column_phrase not yet defined that it should be related in /phrase/phrase_l